Heavy Vehicle Driver's Licence (Class 1)

 Distractions, blind spots and driver fatigue are some examples of hazards that you may experience when driving a heavy vehicle.
 For your safety, always wear your seat belt and make sure that it is properly adjusted.

-All these subjects and more are discussed in the Heavy Vehicles section.
+All these subjects and more are discussed in the Driving a Heavy Vehicle (PDF, 19.5 MB) guide and in the Heavy Vehicles section of our website.

 We recommend that you study the following publications: